tractr/directus-sync/packages/e2e/README.md

 npm run test
 ```

+If you have edited the extension or the CLI, you need to rebuild them.

 ### Running a single test

 By design, the tests are ran sequentially.
 This is done to avoid conflicts between Directus servers.